 How the Plan Uses Coverage Tiers

-Coverage Tiers assigns each drug to one of these six benefit levels:
+Coverage Tiers assigns each drug to one of these benefit levels:

-Step-therapy (ST) requirements, prior-authorization (PA) requirements, generic-substitution requirements, Care Coordination requirements, quantity limits (QL), other limits or requirements, and/or exclusions apply for certain medications.
-For details, refer to Covered Medication Search; for additional information, call Elixir Customer Service at (800) 361-4542.
+For certain medications, step-therapy (ST) requirements, prior-authorization (PA) requirements, generic-substitution requirements, Care Coordination requirements, quantity limits (QL), other limits or requirements, and/or exclusions apply.
+For details, refer to the Covered Medication Search; for additional information, call Elixir Customer Service at (800) 361-4542.